-Benefits of L. reuteri
+Benefits of Lactobacillus reuteri

-2) L. reuteri is Anti-Inflammatory
+2) Anti-Inflammatory Effects

 3) Lowers Stress and Pain Perception

-L. reuteri ingestion impacts the nerves in such a way that it may slow gut motility (improving cases of diarrhea) and decrease pain perception (R).
+Lactobacillus reuteri ingestion impacts the nerves in such a way that it may slow gut motility (improving cases of diarrhea) and decrease pain perception (R).

-4) L. reuteri Increases Vitamin D
+4) Increases Vitamin D

 According to the authors of the study, this is the first time blood levels of vitamin D3 have been increased by oral probiotic supplementation (R).

 5) Helps Gut Health

 Our gut bacteria need to consume tryptophan in order to make serotonin, which is crucial for proper gut function (R).

-L. reuteri switches our bacteria’s primary food source from sugar to tryptophan, which helps produce serotonin, and protects our gut from infections.
+Lactobacillus reuteri switches our bacteria’s primary food source from sugar to tryptophan, which helps produce serotonin, and protects our gut from infections.
 This lessens susceptibility to gut problems and IBS (R).